SamJohn04/Project-Manager/README.md

 - `name`: The name of the template, for ease of identification
 - `toCreate`: A list of files or directories to create.
 Contains the `path` and `type` (`file` or `dir`).
 If `type` is `file`, may contain `content`.
 All parent directories will be created, if they do not exist.
 - `pathGroups`: A list of path groups to be added to the generated projects. (*optional*)

+## Generate

+Code can be generated for objectives, by path group, using the `generate` command.
+To use the command, `objectivesFormat` should be added to the config JSON.
+The command opens the file and either writes (overwrites) or appends the content. `objectivesFormat` is a list of objects, containing the items `pathGroup`, `path`, `content`, and `append`.
+All these properties are expected; `append` is expected to be a boolean, and the others strings.
+If `append` is true, appends the content to the end of the file, else overwrites it.

+The `content` and `path` will both have placeholders (of title and objective name) replaced by relevent values.

 ## Future Enhancements